Raquele-Crotti/Grammable/README.md

 ## Status
-Project is fully-functioning, user-friendly and complete.
-You can find it deployed on heroku via: [Flixter Application](https://flixter-raquele-crotti.herokuapp.com/)
+Project is thoroughly tested, user-friendly and complete.
+You can find it deployed on heroku via: [Grammable Application](https://grammable-raquele-crotti.herokuapp.com/
+)

 ## Sources